PremSaiArroju/MyTunesApp/README.md

 - tkinterdnd2
 - MySQL Server

-## You can install the required Python packages using:
+## You can install the required Python packages using

 pip install -r requirements.txt

-## Run the code by using:

-python mytunes.py
+## Execution

+Execute the mysql in your workbench and run python file using terminal or IDE in folder path $python mytunes.py

+## Note

+Change the mysql username and password in your python file after downloading.